axaneco/hvvclient/README.md

 The ```devdata``` directory contains sample XML files that demonstrate the communication of the REST interface.
 The "request"-data is produced by the hvvclient, whereas the "response" data is delivered by the Geofox server.
-The ```DLResponse.xml``` provided contains realtime data for busses that are on time, delayed, or in traffic jam, as well as plan data where no realtime data is available.
+The ```DLResponse.xml``` provided contains realtime data for transport that are on time, delayed, or in traffic jam, as well as cancelled journeys and plan data where no realtime data is available.

 ## Authors